chrisgleissner/loom-webflux-benchmarks/README.md

 OPTION:
   -d, --dry-run          Print what would be done without actually performing it.
   -o, --options "<opts>" Pass additional options to the benchmark.sh script.
 Run "./benchmark.sh -h" for supported options.
-  -h, --help             Show this help message and exit.
+  -s, --suspend          Suspend the system upon completion of the script.
+Default: false -h, --help             Show this help message and exit.
 ```